dragan-stepanovic/get_github_prs/README.md

 To turn off anonymization, you can pass `-plain` as the last argument.

-The only things that is not anonymized from the potentially sensitive data is:
+Things that are not anonymized from the potentially sensitive data is:
 - name of the repository (if it is private), and
 - PR URLs, which are in the following format `https://github.com/symfony/polyfill/pull/427` (repository name + PR number)